Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.foundation.v1.MsgUpdateParamsResponse"></a>

 ### MsgUpdateParamsResponse
-MsgUpdateParamsResponse is the Msg/UpdateParams response type.
+Deprecated: MsgUpdateParamsResponse is the Msg/UpdateParams response type.